 For example, if you acquired a boat during the marriage and then sold it before settlement, the court may add the value of the boat back into the asset pool assessment.

 How can I stop my ex from disposing assets in a property settlement?

 If you are worried that your ex-partner may dispose of any assets before the matter is finalised in court, you can apply for a court order that prevents the sale of the assets.
 It can be enforced if the other party does not comply with the order.
-You might also be able to place a caveat on a property that is in your ex-partner’s sole name to stop your ex from being able to sell that property.

 If you have a suspicion that your ex-partner may dispose of assets, it is important to seek legal advice as early as possible so that your family lawyer may write to your ex putting them on notice that they cannot dispose of any matrimonial assets before a final agreement is reached.
 Obtaining early legal advice can make a huge difference to the outcome of the proceedings.